Keksmania/FileToYoutube/FileToYoutube/Readme.md

 6. Wait for the processing to finish.
-You can verify it by looking if the 720p option is appeared in YouTube.
+You can verify it by looking if the 720p option has appeared in YouTube.